Klimatbyran/garbo/README.md

 Get an OPENAI_API_KEY from OpenAI and add it to a .env file in the root directory.
 Run redis locally or add REDIS_HOST and REDIS_PORT into the .env file.

+NOTE!
+First [install bun](https://bun.sh/docs/installation#installing) (a more decent version of javascript runtime with typescript included)

 ```bash
 npm i
 docker run -d -p 6379:6379 redis